Is GPS Car Tracking Illegal In Pennsylvania – Essential Legal Insights

-Is It Illegal To Put a GPS Tracker On Someone’s Car In Pennsylvania?
+Is It Illegal To Put a GPS Tracker On Someone’s Car In Pennsylvania – Fact Sheet For 2023

 - You can place a GPS tracking device inside or outside of a vehicle you own.

-- Businesses can put GPS trackers on any company vehicles in Pennsylvania.
-However, if the employee owns that vehicle than the employer must get consent from the employee.
+- Businesses can put GPS trackers on any company vehicle in Pennsylvania.
+However, if the employee owns that vehicle then the employer must get consent from the employee.

 - It is legal to put a GPS tracker on a vehicle you do not own as long as you a) place the tracker on the outside of a car, and b) equip the GPS tracker under the car on public property.